-Continue along the Lenape Trail, which descends a little, then climbs past large outcrops of the basalt rock characteristic of the Watchung Mountains.Then, after passing a green fence on the right, the trail emerges onto an open area, with a limited east-facing view from a rock outcrop at the edge of the escarpment.
+Continue along the Lenape Trail, which descends a little, then climbs past large outcrops of the basalt rock characteristic of the Watchung Mountains.Then, after passing a green fence on the right, the trail emerges onto an open area, with a good view of the Lower Manhattan skyline from a rock outcrop at the edge of the escarpment.
 This spot is known as the North Lookout.
 The Lenape Trail now bears sharply left and descends.
 At the base of the descent, the trail crosses a wide park road (the Crest Trail) and continues ahead on another unpaved road.

 At the next intersection, with a huge stone residence visible ahead to the right, the Lenape Trail continues straight ahead, but you should turn left onto a dirt road – the route of the red-blazed Walking Trail, which begins here.
 Soon, you’ll notice the intersection of Afterglow Avenue and Ravine Road on the right.
-Here, you turn left and continue along the red-blazed Walking Trail, with backyards of homes on the right.
+Here, you turn left to continue along the red-blazed Walking Trail, with backyards of homes on the right.

 A short distance beyond, the Blue Trail descends, crossing an intermittent stream at the base of the descent.
 It passes a fenced-in enclosure on the right, crosses a white-blazed dirt road (the Stony Brook Trail) and soon joins another road (the Edgewood Trail), which descends slightly.